Macron could become one of Trump's greatest assets

 The events of this week could lead to a very different looking Europe, and potentially one more in tandem with the Trump vision, if only barely articulated or defined.

-Now, it is up to Trump to understand how best to capitalize on this since and work with this new Europe and Macron, rather than against them.
+Now, it is up to Trump to understand how best to capitalize on this and work with this new Europe and Macron, rather than against them.